AI Infrastructure Explained: Futurist & AI Expert Ian Khan on Building AI Systems

 Robin Chase: Co-founder of Zipcar, the world’s largest car-sharing service, Chase has transformed urban mobility by promoting car-sharing as an alternative to car ownership, significantly reducing urban emissions.

 Brent Toderian: A city planner and urbanist, Toderian is the former Chief Planner for Vancouver, a city known for its sustainable transport initiatives.
-He's a consultant on advanced urbanism, city planning, and urban design.
+He’s a global consultant on advanced urbanism, city planning, and urban design.

-Jeff Tumlin: The Director of Transportation for San Francisco, Tumlin focuses on an integrated, sustainable, and user-friendly transport network, prioritizing pedestrians, cyclists, and public transport users.
+Jeff Tumlin: The Director of Transportation for San Francisco, Tumlin focuses on creating an integrated, sustainable, and user-friendly transport network, prioritizing pedestrians, cyclists, and public transport users.

 Ani Dasgupta: As the Global Director of the World Resources Institute’s Ross Center for Sustainable Cities, Dasgupta works on solutions that support sustainable city transport, aiming for efficiency and reduced environmental impact.